What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 Triggering of pre-existing or underlying conditions like asthma, COPD, and heart failure

-The following groups are at higher risk of severe flu complications:
+Whether it’s the flu or COVID-19, the following groups are at higher risk of severe flu complications:

 Adults aged 65 years and older